 121 YEARS OF COMBINED EXPERIENCE.

-Founded in 1993, Morneau & Murphy is a general practice law firm with offices located in Jamestown and Providence, Rhode Island.
-Through our two office locations, our firm provides clients with accessibility throughout the ocean state.
+Founded in 2022, Murphy Prior & Infantolino is a general practice law firm located in Jamestown, Rhode Island.
+We are a new firm with a long history.
+Our firm was created by the principals of Mourneau & Murphy and formerly, Murphy & Murphy.
 Our attorneys are licensed in Rhode Island, Massachusetts, Connecticut, and admitted to the U.S. Supreme Court.
 Our firm specializes in trust & estate planning, real estate, land use regulation, zoning, business, and commercial law, alternative dispute resolution, and general civil litigation.

-At Morneau & Murphy, we are dedicated to providing excellent legal services to our clients in a responsive, efficient, and cost-effective manner.
-Morneau & Murphy is a family-operated firm, with clients passed down from generation to generation.
+We are dedicated to providing excellent legal services to our clients in a responsive, efficient, and cost-effective manner.
+Murphy Prior & Infantolino is a family-operated firm, with clients passed down from generation to generation.
 What makes us unique is our commitment to community and family, which allows us to better connect with our clients.
 We provide efficient and personable counsel; our family to yours.

-In the heart of Jamestown Village, Morneau & Murphy is a short walk to Town Hall.
+In the heart of Jamestown Village, Murphy Prior & Infantolino is a short walk to Town Hall.
 Our attorneys are involved in the local community, constantly interacting with town officials and local real estate agents.
 We possess a genuine passion to help our clients.